Aunt Vom and the Great Feminist Uprising

 This all sounded splendid, but a few of the sisters needed clarification on several points, which resulted in a two hour discussion.
 A woman called Urticaria rode roughshod over the conversation, leading around to her suspected pregnancy.
 She was angry that the doctor wouldn’t prescribe her a toad to wee on for a conclusive result.
 Another, named Flan, ranted about her divorce proceedings, and the way her husband blames her for setting light to him while he slept.
 By the time we left, Aunt Vom had had eleven pints and thrown a stool at a man frowning at her, and a woman only known as ‘Squits’ had exactly that.
 I must admit, I was five sheets to the wind myself, and openly weed in a shrub container in the pub garden.
 It was only a hebe, and they’re a fairly hardy species.

 We arrived at the Library, and all went according to plan, eight armed guards taken out on sight, no hit with the pan needed.
 Urticaria cut the keys free with a sabre and we were facing the entrance: The Library.
 There was a huge sign saying ‘Women Forbidden’.
 Instead of using the keys, Aunt Vom had an illuminating notion and kicked the door in.
 Our little shoes scuffled across the highly polished floor and we found the Library Trolley.
 (In case any of you are wondering why I keep writing Library Trolley, and put it in first letter capitals, it is because it’s terribly important and people frown about it and keep a clipboard on it at all times.
-Reverence and mirth…)
+The phrase is also highly amusing to me.
+Reverence and Mirth…)

 We wheeled the Library Trolley two feet, then realised it squeaked dreadfully.
 We had to get out before the alarm was raised.
 A thick mist had descended as the evening made way for night, and the chill set in.
 Footsteps and torch beams arrived at the far end of the building, so we set of, squeaking across the floor.
 Squits couldn’t walk fast as she was drunk and reciting lumps of The Lady Vanishes (the Angela Lansbury version, of course).
 We reached the porch and realised she was a dead weight, none of us could carry her, but we couldn’t leave her behind either.